hendriku/LabSolve/README.md

 # LabSolve
-A program to solve labyrinths.
+A command line tool to solve labyrinths alias mazes.
 It provides three solution algorithms and various settings for arguments.

 ## Usage
 ```LabSolve [<filename>] [<algorithm>] [<args>]```